team-exor/eiquidus/README.md

 RangeError: Maximum call stack size exceeded
 ```

 Nodes default stack size may be too small to index addresses with many tx's.
-If you experience the above error while running sync.sh the stack size needs to be increased.
+If you experience the above error while running sync.js the stack size needs to be increased.

 To determine the default setting run: